 The thing to do for special events such as anniversaries, date nights, and birthdays is upgrade to exclusive Front Row seats.
 You can’t get closer to the magic than this!
 Due to the intimate nature of this boutique theater, shows regularly sell out in advance.
 Book your seats early!
 Advance reservations required.
 No children under 10.
 CLICK FOR TICKET AVAILABILITY.

-Mission San Xavier Known as the White Dove of the Desert, the mission was founded in 1692.
+Known as the White Dove of the Desert, the mission was founded in 1692.
 This beautiful mission appears to magically rise from the desert floor just outside of the Santa Cruz River.
 Due to its location, the mission was formerly known as The Place Where Water Appears as it was once surrounded by natural springs.
 However, the springs are now a thing of the past, but the beauty of the area is still amazing.
 The rustic-looking Catholic church and mission hosts Moorish, Spanish and Native American motifs, just waiting to be explored.
-So today, the thing to do is bring your water bottle and walking shoes as you not only walk the mission and its grounds but the hill and cemetery nearby.
+One of the best Tucson Fun things to do this weekend is bring your water bottle and walking shoes as you not only walk the mission and its grounds but the hill and cemetery nearby.

 Vivace and Cafe Poca Cosa Definitely our two favorite restaurants to send tourists and out of towners.
 Vivace is an Italian style dinner that’s simple and delicious.
 Not heavy with fancy sauces, instead, it’s simply delightful loaded with flavor.
 The seafood lasagnette isn’t made from hard dried noodles, instead layers of crepes.
 The fun casual thing to do is eat at the bar.
 For Mexican food, don’t leave Cafe Poca Cosa without a house margarita and the special plate of the day.
 (The thing to do is NOT order your favorite tequila!
 Just enjoy the perfection of their house marg, it’s divine!)
 The chips and salsa are also the best in Tucson.
 This is not a taco and burrito place but it is getting overpriced and the waiters can be a bit snooty.
 Even if your full, the chocolate mousse is heavenly.
 Both restaurants are casual yet elegant.
 For a more ethnic and street feel, try your Spanish at Mariscos Chihuahua on Grande….